 The Walking Dead

 The one show that probably comes to mind for most people when somebody mentions TV shows about zombies is The Walking Dead.
-And for good reason, because this zombie TV shows is in its eight seasons and doesn’t intend on stopping anytime soon.
-What with already being renewed for a ninth season.
+And for good reason, because this zombie TV show is about to air its tenth season and doesn’t intend on stopping anytime soon.

 The Walking Dead, much like Z Nation, is set in a worldwide zombie apocalypse.
 Where zombies aka walkers hunt humans.
 And humans, in turn, try not to get bitten or scratched by a zombie or die since in all of these cases the human will turn into the living dead.
 And the series in many ways centers on Rick Grimes.
 A sheriff’s deputy who wakes from a coma only to discover the epidemic of the undead.
 Thus during the first season, we see Rick forming a group that fights to survive in this post-apocalyptic world.